andrey-melnikov/word-context-site/index.md

-## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/andrey-melnikov/drs-site/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+## DRS - Drone Racing Simulator

+Download the app for [Android in Google Play](https://play.google.com/store/apps/details?id=com.AndreyMelnikov.DroneRacingSimulator)

+Download the app for [IOS in App Store](https://apps.apple.com/us/app/drs-lite/id1468732933)

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.